rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/412_basic-web-app.md

 {{< youtube id="a0xj7BmIajY" title="rapyuta.io tutorial: basic ROS publisher and subscriber" >}}

 ## Creating the build
-To create the build, follow below steps :
+To create the build, follow the below steps :

 1. On the left navigation bar, click **Development>Builds**.
 2. Click on **ADD NEW BUILD**
-3. In the Build Name box, enter a name for the build say `web-app-build`
+3. In the Build Name box, enter a name for the build , for example, `web-app-build`
-4. In the **Git repository** box, enter the url address :
+4. In the **Git repository** box, enter the URL address :
 `https://github.com/rapyuta/io_tutorials` and select **Build Recipe** as **Docker**.
-5. In the **Context directory box**, enter the name of the parent directory that contains the dockerfile.
+5. In the **Context directory box**, enter the name of the parent directory that contains the docker file.
 In this example, it is `flask_helloworld`.
 6. Go to the next step and click on next, the build will be created.